OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/OpenVdbMap_v2.md

         default: False

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Enables a warning message when A) the .vdb file is not found, B) the requested grid is not found, C) the grid is unspecified, but no grid is found</p>
+        <p class="scene-class-attr-comment">Enables a warning message when A) the .vdb file is not found, B) the requested grid is not found, C) the grid is unspecified, but no grid is found</p>

     </p>